-Note: The mean scores for depression fall into the severe range (11-13), anxiety the extremely severe range (10+) and stress the severe range (13-16).

 Appendix A

 DSM-5™ Diagnostic Criteria Autism Spectrum Disorder 299.00 (F84.0)

 A. Persistent deficits in social communication and social interaction across multiple contexts, as

 manifested by the following, currently or by history

 1. Deficits in social-emotional reciprocity, ranging, for example, from abnormal social approach and failure of normal back-and-forth conversation; to reduced sharing of interests, emotions, or affect; to failure to initiate or respond to social interactions.